-There is nothing in life as sublime as receiving an answer to prayer!
+There is nothing in life quite as sublime as receiving an answer to prayer!
 This is especially true if we have been seeking the Lord with all our heart on a matter of deepest import for a prolonged period of time.
-To experience an answer to prayer is to have our confidence wax strong in the presence of the Lord.
+To experience an answer to prayer gives a boost to our faith.
+In the language of scripture, “then shall thy confidence wax strong in the presence of the God” (D&C 121:45).

-I hope that all who read this have had this sublime experience, or will have a desire to have such an experience in the future.Wherever we’re at in receiving answers to our prayers, the fact remains that we can increase our sensitivity to the things of the spirit–if we desire to.
+I hope that all who read this have had this sublime experience, or will have a desire to have such an experience.Wherever we’re at in receiving answers to our prayers, the fact remains that we can increase our sensitivity to the things of the spirit—if we desire to.
 The word “desire” is very important when it comes to the topic of prayer.
 The scripture teach we “receive according to our desires (Ether 3:2).”

-Our desires are the key to receiving answers to prayer.
-There are many things that can be classified as either barriers or facilitators to receiving answers to our prayers.
-In my opinion, the primary barrier to receiving answers to our prayers is the lack of desire, and conversely, desire is the preeminent facilitator to opening the channels of communication with Heavenly Father.
+Our desires are one key to receiving answer to prayer.
+There are many things that can be classified as either barriers or facilitators to receiving answer to prayer.
+In my opinion, the primary barrier to receiving answer to prayer is anemic desire.

 Followers of Christ who live in prosperous circumstances can be challenged by the lack of desire to obtain answers to their prayers.
 I’m not referring to just those who are wealthy in dollars, whatever we may be “wealthy” in, be it intellect, personality, athleticism, social status, good works, church callings, and etc. They already feel blessed.
 They may not need anything.
 They feel they know all they need to know.
 So day by day they may be offering up prayers that are routine.
 I wonder if it would be better not to pray at all, as to offer up routine, hasty, superficial prayers to our Father in Heaven (Moroni 7:9).